UnderstandLingBV/Tuktu/documentation/processors/ml/regression/tuktu.ml.processors.regression.LinearRegressionTrainProcessor.json.md

     - Whether to wait for the model to be stored in the model repository.
 Setting this to true will ensure the model exists when proceeding to the next processor.

     * **data_field** *(type: string)* `[Required]`
     - The field the data resides in.
-Data must be of type Seq[Int].
+Data must be of type Seq[Double].

     * **label_field** *(type: string)* `[Required]`
     - The field the label is in.
-Value must be an integer.
+Value must be a double.